 All individuals who work directly with youth are required to complete the Kansas 4-H volunteer screening process.

 Identify the leadership needed.
 This is usually accomplished with recommendations from the club leader, no later than one month before the 4-H members enroll in 4-H projects.
 Recruit adult volunteers for the leadership needed via personal contact.
-If the individual is not a registered volunteer in the county, then have them complete the volunteer enrollment and orientation process.

 Arrange training for leaders, especially new leaders.
 Training is usually done within two weeks after recruiting the 4-H leaders and before 4-H members enroll in 4-H projects.
 Develop a list of leaders (including names and addresses) who will lead 4-H projects and other activities or events for the coming year.

 Assist club leader in organizing and conducting the enrollment meeting.
 Make personal contact with all 4-H leaders prior to and soon after their first meeting with the members and discuss progress made.

 Investigate and resolve issues in a manner that will contribute to the positive operations of the club.

 Conduct election among parents to elect adults who will serve as the Parents’ Committee.

 TRAINING AND ASSISTANCE:

-● Chairman, 4-H Parents’ Committee
+Chairman, 4-H Parents’ Committee

-● Local K-State Research and Extension staff
+Local K-State Research and Extension staff

-● Volunteer Resources
+Volunteer Resources

-● 4-H Club Corner
+4-H Club Corner

 TIME COMMITMENT: